urban233/Active-Recall-Framework/README.md

 * click on the link "Download latest beta" and just click on the downloaded file

 To download and install these addons you have to go, in Anki to Tools -> Add-ons -> Get Add-ons and paste the numbers above into the box.

+### Custom Background
+If you want to get a prettier Anki background, download the following Add-on:
+* 1210908941

+You have to set your Anki to dark mode in the settings!
+* Tools -> Preferences -> Night mode